astroveny/aws-bootcamp-cruddur-2023/journal/week9.md

 ## Domain Failover

 During the develompment phase, we will setup a Route 53 DNS failover method.
-This will route the access to your Cruddur app DomainName to a static website sayin that Crudder app is under construction.
+This will route the access to a static website in the event that the Cruddur app is unavailable due to maintenance.
 We will start by creating a S3 static website, then to access the website over HTTPS we will create a CloudFormation distribution with origin as the S3 sattic website.
 Findally, we will Update the primary A record in the Route 53 hosted zone to failover after evaluating target health, then create a new A record using the same record name pointing to the CloudFront Distribution domain name, and routing as secondary failover.

 ### S3 Static Website